Chicago, IL OBGYN Malpractice Lawyers

 - Failure to diagnose a serious condition such as cervical cancer, breast cancer or tubal pregnancy

 - Surgical errors during a C-section, hysterectomy, tubal ligation or other procedure

 As in all medical malpractice cases, to provide proof that an OBGYN’s inattention led to your injury, credible medical professionals need to show specific evidence of mistakes that took place.
 And that’s just what our Chicago malpractice attorneys can do.
 Our on-staff physician (also a lawyer) can perform an examination and identify signs of negligence.

 Don’t get overwhelmed with medical bills, pain and frustration.
 If you have suffered an injuries or condition because of the improper medical care of an OGBYN, then you have the legal rights to compensation.
-At the Law Offices of Steven J. Malman& Associates, P.C, Chicago, Illinois, our highly experienced medical malpractice lawyers will help you to get maximum repayment and support you deserve.
+At Malman Law, P.C, Chicago, Illinois, our highly experienced medical malpractice lawyers will help you to get maximum repayment and support you deserve.

 To better serve our clients, Malman Law employs a full time Registered Nurse with over 30 years experience working and operating various nursing homes throughout Chicagoland.
 Our nurse is dedicated to reviewing all of the nursing home and medical malpractice cases to assist in the prosecution of the cases.

 Our personal injuries attorney will meet with the medical professionals who worked with you, and collaborate with medical specialists that can serve as eyewitness for your case.
 We will make sure you and your child get the care you need.